Sally - AI Meeting Assistant

 Follow-up notes and action items serve as accountability tools.
 When meetings consistently produce clear next steps and follow-through, they demonstrate tangible value.
 AI tools like Sally can help track these commitments and measure completion rates over time.

-Common Challenges and How to Overcome Them
+Common Mistakes and How to Overcome Them

 Time-wasting without clear agendas or goals represents a major risk.
 Combat this by establishing consistent meeting structures and being disciplined about time management.
 If conversations regularly drift off-topic, revisit the meeting format and ground rules.